SHAPNFT/SHAPNFT/README.md

 ### Hi there 👋

+We are ownable audio!

+Hibbs&Polley have solved the issues with music royalties within the music industry.
+Using a proprietary solution called SHAP NFT we offer a service that converts lossless audio into an NFT that can be sold on a marketplace, as well as a service that decodes said NFT back to usable audio, all the way to Atmos.
+When an artist mints their NFT, it contains the partial rights to that song.
+They are able to sell this to any investor, whether individual or corporate.
+This then gives money directly to the artist, who can use that to grow their following and gain publicity.
+This system removes the need for a record labels royalty charge and gives the artist a chance to publish music under their own brand.
+Furthermore, Hibbs&Polley have their own cryptocurrency called (SHAP) that can be used to use the service, as well as other cryptocurrencies.
+With current liquidity the cryptocurrency has a market capital of £1.43 million which is set to increase with demand.
+Money: the company will gain capital with every transaction of the SHAP audio NFT system, as well as a portion of sales for all NFTs using this process.
+That being said, do artists really need a record label or entity to manage the music if this system is in place?

 <!--
 **SHAPNFT/SHAPNFT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.